realms-overflow/Chess/stockfish_engine/Windows/wiki/Advanced-topics.md

 Nodes per second (nps) is a useful benchmark number as the same version of Stockfish playing will play stronger with larger nps.
 Different versions of Stockfish will play at different nps, for example, if the NNUE network architecture changes, but in this case the nps difference is not related to the strength difference.

-Notes:
+> [!NOTE]
-* Stop all other applications when measuring the speedup of Stockfish
+> * Stop all other applications when measuring the speedup of Stockfish
-* Run at least 20 default benches (depth 13) for each build of Stockfish to have accurate measures
+> * Run at least 20 default benches (depth 13) for each build of Stockfish to have accurate measures
-* A speedup of 0.3% could be meaningless (i.e. within the measurement noise)
+> * A speedup of 0.3% could be meaningless (i.e. within the measurement noise)

 To measure the speed of several builds of Stockfish, use one of these applications:
 * All OS: